james-menzies/spotify_opus/README.md

 ## Installation for Local Development

-In order to use this repository locally, you will need a .env file with the relevant client secrets in order to use this code base.
-Please email me for a copy.
+In order to use this repository locally, you will need a .env file with the relevant application secrets in order to use this code base.

-Unfortunately I cannot store this information publically for security reasons.

-Similarly, a populated database can be added on request, however note that **_the user must be using a Postgres database_**.
+Please get in touch for a copy.

+A prepopulated database can also be provided, with a preconfigured administrator account, on request as well (PostrgresQL database required).

+### Steps

 1. Clone the repository locally.
-2. Install a database on your local system if not present.
-I would recommend PostgresQL if wanting to pre-populate the database.
+2. Install a database system on your local machine if not present.
+PostgresQL must be used if wanting to pre-populate the database.
 3. Place the provided .env file in the root of the directory.
-4. Set the DB_URI in the .env file so that the application can link to the database.
+4. Create a new database, and then set the DB_URI in the .env file so that the application can link to the database.
 For example:
 ```
 DB_URI='postgres+psycopg2://user:password@localhost/dbname'
 ```
-5. Create a new PostgresQL database, and then run the following command, referencing the supplied .sql file:
+5. To populate a PostgresQL database, run the following command, referencing the supplied .sql file:
 ```
 psql -d {dbname} -f data.sql
 ```